milesroberts-123/poolseq-kmers/README.md

 - [x] simulate reference bias by masking portions of reference genome (how much to mask, which individuals to mask)

+- [x] add hetmers binary to workflow

+- [ ] generalize bayes theorem to work with minimum kmer counts > 1

+- [ ] generalize bayes theorem to negative binomial distribution

 - [ ] write hetmers binary to calculate fst

-- [ ] add hetmers binary to workflow

 - [ ] update to smudgeplot >0.3.0, once we're able to get k-mer sequences again